 Skip to main content

-Problem: ChatGPT Apps involve three actors (ChatGPT, your server, your widget) communicating in complex patterns.
+Problem: Apps involve three actors (the host, your server, your widget) communicating in complex patterns.
 Understanding this flow is essential.
 Solution: Skybridge provides clear abstractions for each communication pattern.

 The Three Actors

-1. ChatGPT (Host): The conversational interface where users type messages and the model responds
+1. The MCP Host: The conversational interface where users type messages and the model responds (ChatGPT, Claude, Goose, VSCode, etc.)

 2. Your MCP Server: The backend that exposes tools and business logic

-3. Your Widget (Guest): The React component rendered in an iframe inside ChatGPT
+3. Your Widget (Guest): The React component rendered in an iframe inside the host

 Key Terms